 Despite the declining capital costs, Table 9 shows two scenarios that did not have any solar capacity built.
 The first such scenario was the BAU with All Tech.
-ERCOT completed this scenario prior to implementing reduced capital costs for solar technologies in its models and the original capital costs never reached a breakeven point with the assumed solar profiles used
+ERCOT completed this

 Many scenarios studied resulted in high volumes of installed nameplate capacity for intermittent resources.
 Other than the two scenarios mentioned previously, BAU with All Tech and Environmental EE & DR, the remaining scenarios showed solar capacity investment by 2032 of 7,500 MW or more.
 One scenario, the Environmental scenario, showed 18,000 MW.
 The quantity of wind generation installed by 2032 varied significantly across the scenarios with as little as 1,500 MW installed in the BAU retirements scenario to over 70,000 MW installed with the aid of a PTC and emission fees in the environmental case.
 Two scenarios yielded interesting wind investment results.
 The drought scenario built around the high-load forecast, a PTC, emission fees, and dry cooling on all combined-cycle plants favored over 68,000 MW of wind generation investment.
 However the drought scenario, built around the same high-load forecast, but without the PTC or emission fees and with low natural gas prices supported only 5,500 MW of wind.
 Appendix J contains comparisons of wind resource expansion and natural gas prices among several scenarios.
 In the appendix, the figures show the cumulative expansion of wind resources for each three-year study interval.